Healthy Relationships: Balancing Independence And Partnership

 Not only can this foster the development of an intuition about each other’s needs and desires, but it may also help mitigate the boredom or stagnancy that can occur when couples fall into routine patterns and cease to engage deeply with one another.

-By devoting ample attention and planning to each facet of your life, you can strike a healthy balance between nurturing your relationship and maintaining your independence.
+Balancing independence and partnership often requires you to devote ample attention and planning to each facet of your life.
 Here are a few strategies for success:

 Pursue hobbies and passions independently